Zeriuno/MIMOire/intro.md

 conditions require considerable integrative efforts to understand the dual nature of these technologies.
-They can be harnessed to effective decision support in large-scale events, but they also impose new or enhanced con- straints on organizational action.[RIse of resilience]
+They can be harnessed to effective decision support in large-scale events, but they also impose new or enhanced con- straints on organizational action.[Comfort, Boin, Demchak, 2010]

 Illusion de la maîtrise des systèmes complexes (HOLLNAGEL, PARIES...)